 Most people want the world to be a better place for everyone, not just a few.
 If we want a better world, we need to change our thinking.
 To do this, we must overcome the critical mass of religious bias, commercialism, and greedy capitalism.

 These are influential sources of negative programming that pollute our minds.
 We need to learn how to break the patterns of thinking that hold us back.

 “You can never solve a problem on the level on which it was created.” ― Albert Einstein

-Every positive change starts with the individual.
-So, we promote inner work and self-development, which expands awareness.
+Every positive change starts with the individual, which is why we promote inner work and self-development.
+These tools help us make positive changes and expand awareness.
 When awareness grows, so does our conscience.
 We need more people with a healthy conscience.
 Harmful actions begin as thoughts.
-So, everyone can change the world within their sphere of influence, starting with themselves.
+So, everyone can change the world within their sphere of influence, starting with changing themselves.
+(1)

 “Hurt people hurt people.
 That’s how pain patterns get passed on, generation after generation after generation.
 Break the chain today.
 Meet anger with sympathy, contempt with compassion, cruelty with kindness.
 Greet grimaces with smiles.
 Forgive and forget about finding fault.
 Love is the weapon of the future.” ― Yehuda Berg